basketcaise/Funkin-Scripts/README.md

 # Funkin' Scripts
-Scripts are intended to be used with the latest Psych Engine release unless stated otherwise.
+Scripts are intended to be used with the [latest stable Psych Engine release](https://github.com/ShadowMario/FNF-PsychEngine/releases/latest) unless stated otherwise.

 ## Single Script Descriptions